natasjaVgestel/natasjaVgestel.github.io/_posts/2019-02-28-day-eighty-seven.markdown

 date:   2019-02-28 12:37:39 -0600
 ---
 # Thwaites Glacier and climate change:
 In yesterday's entry I discussed a medical emergency aboard the Antarctic research vessel the Nathaniel Palmer.
-This ship was at Thwaites Glacier conducting climate change research, a project that is a joint effort being US and UK scientists.
+This ship was at Thwaites Glacier conducting climate change research, a project that is a joint effort between US and UK scientists.

 ![Nathaniel Palmer at Rothera](/assets/blog_photos/190228/NathanielPalmerAtRothera.jpg)